mystreamer/lt-2326-assignment1/README.md

 #### Non-cli Parameters

 Additional parameters, e.g. filepaths to the train/test directory and learning_rate can be configured in the config.json or directly in the `modules/TrainingConfig.py` classes respectively.
+The Cuda number can also be specified in the `TrainingConfig.py`.

 ## Analysis